WeiChenChu/Bioimage_Analysis_ICOB_2023/README.md

 [![CC BY 4.0][cc-by-shield]][cc-by]

-This work is licensed by Wei-Chen CHU under a [Creative Commons Attribution 4.0 International License][cc-by] unless mentioned otherwise..
+This work is licensed by Wei-Chen CHU under a [Creative Commons Attribution 4.0 International License][cc-by] unless mentioned otherwise.